jazracherif/narrate-serverless/README.md

 }
 ```

-* `UpdateBook` - should update a Book item created by a current user.
+* `UpdateBook` -  updates a Book item created by a current user.
 A shape of data send by a client application to this function can be found in the `backend/src/models/update-book-request.json` file

 Example Request: